iamAkolab/java_codecademy/learn-intermediate-java/1-input-and-output.md

 # Input and Output
 ## Introduction
+Java is a powerful programming language that provides us with many ways to read input and write output to consoles,
+Preview: Docs Java provides a number of different classes and methods for utilizing files and the file system. files, etc. In this lesson, we will learn about some of the built-in classes that are useful for completing these tasks, specifically, reading and writing text to a file.
+Some of these classes include:

 | Class |	Definition |
 |-------|------------|
 | System.out	| A class that holds functions to display out in a terminal or command prompt application. |